 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Good neighbors for cabbage include eggplant, beans, peas, potatoes, carrots, chard, peppers, lettuce, celery and tomatoes.
+Good companions for cabbage include eggplant, beans, peas, potatoes, carrots, chard, peppers, lettuce, celery and tomatoes.

 Which plants should not be planted next to cabbage?

-Bad neighbors for cabbage are strawberries, garlic, other cruciferous plants, leeks and onions.
+Bad companions for cabbage are strawberries, garlic, other cruciferous plants, leeks and onions.

 What should I bear in mind when rotating crops with cabbage?